rtous/deepquake/arvei/arvei_user_guide.md

 	git clone https://github.com/rtous/deepquake.git
 	cd deepquake

+Next time would be convenient to do a "git pull" to work with the latest changes.

 ## 6. Install the dependencies (can take around 30 mins.)

 WARNING: Arvei required more complex installation steps.
 In addition, some of the dependencies stop working at different times during the project development (e.g. "pip install tensorflow==0.12.0" and "pip install lxml").
 I fixed them, but it's an unstable environment (python packages within machines which you don't control).
 Cross your fingers.